Nevada Workers' Compensation FAQ

 What if my employer offers me light duty work?

-Fault and Liability Questions
+Fault & Liability

 What if I was partially at fault for my accident?

-Nevada operates under a no-fault workers' compensation system.
-Even if you made a mistake or contributed to the accident, you're still entitled to benefits.
-Your own actions generally cannot disqualify you from compensation, as long as you weren't intoxicated or intentionally injuring yourself.
+Nevada operates a no-fault workers’ compensation system.
+Even if you contributed to the accident, you remain entitled to benefits, as long as you were not intoxicated, under the influence of illegal drugs, or intentionally injuring yourself.

-Claims Process and Disputes
+Claims Process & Disputes

 How long does the claims process take?